James O'Brien (broadcaster): Political ideology

 O'Brien has stated that he voted for Boris Johnson in the 2008 London mayoral election, though he later said he regretted his vote.
 Politically, O'Brien said in 2017 that his views are 'liberal' rather than 'left-wing'.

-In 2017 and 2018 he said that he was politically homeless, being against the British Left such as the Labour party under Jeremy Corbyn, but enjoys support from the liberal media of British politics e.g. the New Statesman and The Guardian.
+In 2017 and 2018 he said that he was politically homeless, being against the British left such as the Labour Party under Jeremy Corbyn, but enjoys support from the liberal media of British politics e.g. the New Statesman and The Guardian.

-He frequently discusses Brexit with callers who voted to leave the EU in the 2016 United Kingdom European Union membership referendum, often claiming Leave voters had been deceived by the pro-Brexit campaigns to vote against their own interests.
 In 2023, O'Brien was ranked 38th in the New Statesmans "Left Power List 2023", with the publication describing him as a "liberal firebrand" and "master of the sound-bite".

+He frequently discussed Brexit with callers who voted to leave the EU in the 2016 United Kingdom European Union membership referendum, often claiming that Leave voters had been deceived by the pro-Brexit campaigns to vote against their own interests.

 Personal life

-O'Brien is married to Lucy McDonald and has two daughters.
-McDonald is a psychotherapist.
+O'Brien is married to Lucy McDonald, a psychotherapist, and has two daughters.

 He is a Kidderminster Harriers F.C. fan.
+His father Jim died on the 10 December 2012, and his funeral was held at St Mary's Catholic Church Harvington, Kidderminster.